luapower/winapi/winapi.md

 	print'Bye'
 end

-print(win.title)           --this is reading the value of a property win.title = 'Lua rulez!'   --this is setting the value of a property win:show()                 --this is a method call
+print(win.title)           --this is how to read the value of a property win.title = 'Lua rulez!'   --this is how to set the value of a property win:show()                 --this is a method call

 os.exit(winapi.MessageLoop()) --start the message loop